 See "THE UNDERLYING SECURITIES" in this prospectus.

-Exchange of Mega Certificates In certain circumstances, a holder may exchange Mega certificates for one or more certificates representing a beneficial ownership interest in one or more classes of stripped mortgage-backed securities issued from the same trust or for a combination of Mega certificates and certificates for one or more classes of stripped mortgage-backed securities issued from the same trust.
-See "DESCRIPTION OF THE MEGA CERTIFICATES-Exchange of Mega Certificates for SMBS Certificates" in this prospectus.
-Business Day Any day other than a Saturday or Sunday, a day when the fiscal agent or paying agent is closed, a day when the Federal Reserve Bank of New York is closed, or a day when the Federal Reserve Bank is closed in a district where a certificate account is located if the related withdrawal is being made from that certificate account.
-Trust Agreement Each issuance of Mega certificates is issued pursuant to the 2009 Mega-SMBS Master Trust Agreement, effective as of January 1, 2009, as supplemented by an issue supplement for that issuance.
+Exchange of Mega Certificates In certain circumstances, a certificateholder may exchange Mega certificates for certificates of one or more classes of stripped mortgage-backed securities ("SMBS certificates").
+In addition, in certain circumstances, a certificateholder may exchange SMBS certificates for Mega certificates.
+See "DESCRIPTION OF THE MEGA CERTIFICATES-Exchange of Mega Certificates" in this prospectus.
+Business Day Any day other than a Saturday or Sunday, a day when the fiscal agent or paying agent is closed, or a day when the Federal Reserve Bank of New York is closed or is authorized or obligated by law or executive order to remain closed.
+In addition, for purposes of withdrawals from a certificate account, a day on which the Federal Reserve Bank is closed in the district where the certificate account is maintained if the related withdrawal is being made from that certificate account.
+Trust Documents Each issuance of Mega certificates is issued pursuant to the 2016 Mega Master Trust Agreement, effective as of November 1, 2016, as supplemented by an issue supplement for that issuance.
 We summarize certain pertinent provisions of the trust agreement in this prospectus.
 You should refer to the trust agreement and the related issue supplement for a complete description of your rights and obligations as well as those of Fannie Mae in its various capacities.
-The trust agreement may be found on our Web site.
+The trust agreement may be found on our website.
 Trustee We serve as the trustee for each trust pursuant to the terms of the trust agreement and the related issue supplement.
 Paying Agent An entity designated by us to perform the functions of a paying agent.
 The Federal Reserve Bank of New York currently serves as our paying agent for the Mega certificates.
 Fiscal Agent An entity designated by us to perform certain administrative functions for our trusts.
 The Federal Reserve Bank of New York currently serves as our fiscal agent for the Mega certificates.
-Termination The trust for a particular issuance of Mega certificates will terminate when the certificate balance of the Mega certificates has been reduced to zero, and all required distributions have been passed through to Mega certificateholders.
+Termination The trust for a particular issuance of Mega certificates will terminate when the certificate balance of the underlying securities has been reduced to zero, and all required distributions have been passed through to certificateholders.
 We do not have any unilateral option to cause an early termination of the trust.
 Federal Income Tax Consequences Each trust will be classified as a fixed investment trust.
 Each beneficial owner of a Mega certificate of a particular issuance will be treated as the owner of a pro rata undivided interest in each of the underlying securities held in the trust.

-Legal Investment Considerations Under the Secondary Mortgage Market Enhancement Act of 1984, the Mega certificates offered by this prospectus and the related prospectus supplement will be considered "securities issued or guaranteed by . . .
-Federal National Mortgage Association."
+Legal Investment Considerations Under the Secondary Mortgage Market Enhancement Act of 1984, the Mega certificates offered by this prospectus and the related prospectus supplement will be considered "securities issued or guaranteed by the Federal National Mortgage Association."
 Nevertheless, you should consult your own legal advisor to determine whether and to what extent the Mega certificates of a particular issuance constitute legal investments for you.
-For the reasons discussed in "ERISA CONSID-ERATIONS" in this prospectus, an investment in Mega certificates by a plan subject to the Employee Retirement Income Security Act ("ERISA") will not cause the assets of the plan to include the mortgage loans directly or indirectly backing the underlying securities held in the trust for purposes of the fiduciary provisions of ERISA or the prohibited transaction provisions of ERISA or section 4975 of the Internal Revenue Code of 1986, as amended.
+ERISA Considerations For the reasons discussed in "ERISA CONSIDERATIONS" in this prospectus, an investment in Mega certificates by a plan subject to the Employee Retirement Income Security Act ("ERISA") will not cause the assets of the plan to include the mortgage loans directly or indirectly backing the underlying securities held in the trust for purposes of the fiduciary provisions of ERISA or the prohibited transaction provisions of ERISA or section 4975 of the Internal Revenue Code of 1986, as amended (the "Code").